Raj-Datta-Manohar/Keyboard-Tracker/README.md

 This application is available for Windows and Linux Operating Systems

 ### Windows
-> Goto releases and download the .exe file and run it on your computer and that's it Keyboard Tracker is running on ypur computer
+> Goto releases and download the zip file and extract it on your computer
+> Download a C++ compiler with Win32 API preferably [MinGW](https://sourceforge.net/projects/mingw/files/MinGW/Base/w32api/)
+> Open Command Prompt and move to the path where the folder is extracted.
+For Example, `cd C:\Downloads\Keyboard-Tracker\windows`
+> Now Type `g++ main.cpp` and hit Enter
+> The Tracker should start running, verify by below step.
 > To see the tracker log goto C:\Users\<UserName>\AppData\Roaming\WinmpeT\log.sys
 > Open the log.sys file with notepad
 > Note: `AppData` folder may be hidden, make sure to unhide it